-F. The Company’s business is directed by the Board which is comprised of the part-time Chairman, the executive Finance Director and two independent non-executive directors.
+F. The Company’s business is directed by the Board which is comprised of the part-time Chairman, the executive Finance Director, the Group Managing Director and two independent non-executive directors.
 One of the non-executive directors has been appointed as the senior independent director.
 The Board provides leadership and direction for the Company, sets overall strategy and oversees implementation, ensures appropriate systems and processes are in place to monitor and manage risk and compliance issues and takes responsibility for financial performance and corporate governance.

 The Chairman is primarily responsible for the leadership and effectiveness of the Board and the Group corporate strategy.
 The Chairman’s responsibilities also include leading the development and execution of the Company’s long term strategy, overseeing matters pertaining to the running of the Company and ensuring that the Company meets all legal, compliance and corporate requirements.
 High level strategic decisions are discussed and taken by the Board with recommendations as appropriate from the Chairman.

-The biographical details of the directors are set out here.
+The biographical details of the directors are set out /investor-information/.
 The directors are of the opinion that the Board comprises a suitable balance and that the recommendations of the Code have been implemented to an appropriate level.